 To do this, orchids require at least 12-14 hours of bright, indirect sunlight each day.
 Different species of orchids will may require more or less light than others.
-To learn more about how much light your orchid might need, read this.
+To learn more, read this guide about how much light your orchid might need.

 Placing your orchids by the window or outdoors will generally provide it with enough light to perform its basic functions.
 Keep in mind that sufficient lighting is essential to getting an orchid to rebloom.
 If your orchid appears healthy and you are still having trouble getting your orchid to rebloom, the problem may be inadequate light.

 First, take a look at the orchid leaves.
 Based on the color of the leaves, you can figure out if your orchid is getting enough light or not.
 Healthy orchid leaves will be a medium grassy green color.
 This color means your orchid is receiving adequate light.

 The intensity of light, amount of light, and type of light all play a role in your orchid’s health.
 Remember the light spectrum that you might have learned about when you were a kid?
 The different wavelengths of light that an orchid is exposed to does matter.

 Sunlight provides light in the green, yellow and orange wavelengths of the light spectrum.
 These wavelengths of light are certainly enough for plant growth and photosynthesis.

 However, photosynthesis is most efficiently performed in the red and blue wavelengths of the light spectrum.
 This can be provided by a full-spectrum LED or fluorescent light.
 With all the wavelengths of light, your plants can get that extra boost they need to grow and rebloom.